tldrcode/tldrcode.com/_languages/powershell.markdown

 Data_Types:
   -Type: Variable
-  Description:
+  Description: PowerShell variable types don't have to be declared.
-  Syntax: $x
+  Syntax: $variable_name = value

   -Type: Array
-  Description:
+  Description: A series of objects all of which are the same size and type.
-  Syntax:
+  Syntax: $variable_name = value, value2, value3

   -Type: Constant
   Description: Constants are created without a '$,' but are referenced with a '$.'
-  Syntax: Set-Variable –name x –value  –option constant
+  Syntax: Set-Variable –name variable_name –value variable_value –option constant

 Structures:
   -Type: if